espocrm/documentation/user-guide/reports.md

 _Runtime Filters_ allows you to specify different filters before you run the report.

+### Charts

 Grid report allows displaying results in a chart form.

-There are following _chart types_: Bar (Horizontal), Bar (Vertical), Pie, Line.
+There are following chart types:

+* Bar (Horizontal)
+* Bar (Vertical)
+* Bar Grouped (Horizontal) (only for report with grouping by 2 columns)
+* Bar Grouped (Vertical) (only for report with grouping by 2 columns)
+* Pie
+* Line

+### Export

-It's possible to __export__ grid report results to excel and csv formats.
+It's possible to export grid report results to Excel and CSV formats.
+Charts are exported to Excel.

 ## Filters